Reservoir Computing Approach to Quantum State Measurement: A Kerr Network Reservoir Computer

+Eqs.~(\ref{eq:RCeom}) defines the set of ODEs governing the RC response to a given input signal ${\bm u}(t)$ for a $K$-node RC.

-As mentioned in Sec.~\ref{subsec:proposal}, the philosophical underpinning of reservoir computing and where it diverges from other machine-learning approaches such as RNNs, rests on the idea that for a sufficiently complex and high-dimensional system, there is no need to optimize its many internal parameters for a specific computational task.
-As such, in this work we will consider random Kerr networks, whose internal structure and dynamics, specified by $\mathbf{W}_I$, $\mathbf{W}_R$, $\boldsymbol\Lambda$ and $\boldsymbol\gamma$ via Eq.~\eqref{eq:RCeom}, are set randomly and \textit{not individually optimized}.
+As mentioned in Sec.~\ref{subsec:proposal}, the philosophical underpinning of reservoir computing is that if one has a sufficiently complex and high-dimensional system, there is no need to optimize its many internal parameters for a specific computational task.
+As such, here we consider random Kerr networks, whose internal structure and dynamics, specified by $\bm{W}_I$, $\bm{W}_R$, $\boldsymbol\Lambda$ and $\boldsymbol\gamma$ via Eq.~\eqref{eq:RCeom}, are set randomly and \textit{not individually optimized}.
 Instead, the RC properties are controlled by the scale-independent hyperparameters $\{\gamma, \alpha, \bar{\Lambda}, \mu\}$, where:

-and $\lambda_{max} (\mathbf{W}_R)$ refers to the maximum singular value of the connectivity matrix $\mathbf{W}_R$.
-Here $[a,b]$ defines a uniform distribution with density within the limits $(a,b)$, so that the various Kerr RC internal parameters are obtained by randomly sampling appropriate uniform distributions.
+and $\lambda_{max} (\bm{W}_R)$ refers to the maximum singular value of the connectivity matrix $\bm{W}_R$.
+Here $[a,b]$ defines a uniform distribution with probability density within the limits $(a,b)$, so that the various Kerr RC internal parameters are obtained by randomly sampling appropriate uniform distributions.
 We constrain the ranges of these hyperparameters to be compatible with the proposed hardware realizations, while also importantly enabling desired RC evolution properties of fading memory, separability and nonlinearity; their selection is discussed in more detail in Sec.~\ref{subsec:RCdesign}.
 We will see throughout this work that the generic behaviour of an RC is well-quantified by its hyperparameters, and that performance is robust to both network structure and variations in these values.
-We have also introduced significant variation into node decay rates $\gamma_j$ and observed that the RC performance is again unchanged.
+We have also introduced significant variation into node decay rates $\gamma_k$ and observed that the RC performance is again unchanged.